jpa203/Junho_JP_Heap_Project/README.md

 ## Additional Information
 - The document_clf class handles the main functionality.
 It takes in a source directory of documents and constructs a TF-IDF matrix.
 This matrix is then used to calculate cosine similarities between documents and form heaps based on these similarities.
 It can also generate and plot an elbow graph for K-means clustering.

-- The create_tf_idf_matrix method constructs the TF-IDF matrix using the sklearn's TfidfVectorizer.

 - The get_document_names method extracts all the document names from the source directory.

-- The draw_every_heap method constructs heaps for every document, visualizes each heap, and returns the "best" heap (the one that covers the most documents).

 - The get_heap method is similar to draw_every_heap but does not produce visualizations for each heap.